tpresley/sygnal/README.md

 npm preview
 ```

 Alternatively, you can use any other bundler of your choice (Webpack, Babel, Rollup, etc.).
-In order to generate the required virtual DOM in your 'view' function, you will either need to include [@cycle/dom](https://cycle.js.org/api/dom.html#api-h) to get access to virtual DOM helper functions, or you will need to install [snabbdom-pragma](https://www.npmjs.com/package/snabbdom-pragma) and configure your bundler to use it for transforming JSX (see [examples here](https://www.npmjs.com/package/snabbdom-pragma#usage "snabbdom-pragma bundler configuration examples")).
+To use JSX in your components while using alternative bundlers, you will need to install [snabbdom-pragma](https://www.npmjs.com/package/snabbdom-pragma) and configure your bundler to use it for transforming JSX (see [examples here](https://www.npmjs.com/package/snabbdom-pragma#usage "snabbdom-pragma bundler configuration examples")).

 ## Initialization